On November 8, 2014, Lockheed Martin Aeronautics Company will host another Code Quest Contest at their facilities in Marietta, Georga. Register now.

-On April 6, 2013, Lockheed Martin Aeronautics hosted the Second Annual Code Quest Computer Programming Competition in Fort Worth, Texas.
-In a partnership with the Computer Science Teachers of America, Aeronautics hosted 150 students for a 2.5 hour coding competition.
-Congratulations to the “Honey Badgers” of Paschal High School for winning first place.
+On April 5, 2014, Lockheed Martin Aeronautics hosted the Third Annual Code Quest Computer Programming Competition in Fort Worth, Texas.
+In a partnership with the Computer Science Teachers of America, Aeronautics hosted nearly 150 students for a 2.5 hour coding competition.
+Congratulations to the “Seven Lakes Blue” of Seven Lakes High School for winning first place.

 The "Quest" is a computer programming competition consisting of 15 – 20 questions created by Aeronautics engineers and computer programmers.
 Teams of two to three students work together for 2.5 hours to answer the questions and complete the Quest.